-Changes in this permit include the addition of ammonia limits and the removal of chlorine limits and temperature monitoring.
+Changes in this permit include the addition of ammonia final effluent limits and the removal of temperature.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.

-Special conditions were updated to include the addition reporting of Non-detects, and bypass reporting requirements.
+Special conditions were updated to include the reporting of Non-detects and bypass reporting requirements.